MatDeiber/Udacity-NDDE-Project1/README.md

 First run create_tables.py to reset the tables, then run etl.py to fill the database.

-create_tables.py: drops and creates your tables. etl.py: reads and processes files from song_data and log_data and loads them into your tables. sql_queries.p: contains all your sql queries. etl.ipynb: reads and processes a single file from song_data and log_data and loads the data into your tables.
-This notebook contains detailed instructions on the ETL process for each of the tables. test.ipynb: displays the first few rows of each table to let you check your database.
+**create_tables.py**: drops and creates your tables.

+**etl.py**: reads and processes files from song_data and log_data and loads them into your tables.

+**sql_queries.py**: contains all your sql queries.

+**etl.ipynb**: reads and processes a single file from song_data and log_data and loads the data into your tables.
+This notebook contains detailed instructions on the ETL process for each of the tables.

+**test.ipynb**: displays the first few rows of each table to let you check your database.
 ./data: folder containing the song and log datasets

 ## Database Schema Design and ETL Pipeline